programminghistorian/jekyll/en/lessons/gravity-model.md

 I recommend choosing one other county and calculating it long-hand before moving on, to make sure you can do the calculations on your own.
 The correct answer is available in Table 5, which compares the observed values (as seen in the primary source record) to the estimated values (as calculated by our gravity model).
 The "Residual" is the difference between the two, with a large difference suggesting an unexpected number of vagrants that might be worth a closer look with one's historian's hat on.

-<tablecaption>Table 5: The "Observed" and "Estimated" number of vagabond poor from each county, as well as the residual (difference between the two) Available as Table 3 in the original article.</tablecaption>
+<caption>Table 5: The "Observed" and "Estimated" number of vagabond poor from each county, as well as the residual (difference between the two) Available as Table 3 in the original article.</caption>

 |County       | Observed Value| Estimated Value  | Residual |
 | -----------      |:------:	|:------:    |:------: |